Orbitale/DoctrineTools/README.md

 For this, first, you should set the `flushEveryXIterations` option to `1` (view below) to allow flushing on every iteration.

-And next, you can set a `callable` element as the value of your object so you can retrieve manually the reference from the injected `AbstractFixture` object as first argument.
+And next, you can set a `callable` element as the value of your object so you can interact manually with the injected object as 1st argument, and the `AbstractFixture` object as 2nd argument.

-The `ObjectManager` is also injected as second argument in case you need to do some specific requests or query through another table.
+The `ObjectManager` is also injected as 3rd argument in case you need to do some specific requests or query through another table.

 Example here: